dellsystem/dellsystem.github.io/tech.md

 ---
-layout: default
+layout: writing
 title: "Critical perspectives on technology: resources"
 ---

-*Last updated: August 6, 2018.*
+*Last updated: August 27, 2018.*

 A wide-ranging list of resources for those interested in a more critical understanding of the technology industry, grounded in a recognition of its economic, social and political context.